Two-dimensional electronic spectra from trajectory-based dynamics: pure-state Ehrenfest, spin-mapping, and mean classical path approaches: Conclusion

 \section{Conclusion}

-We have shown how one can develop a more accurate and computationally efficient pure-state Ehrenfest method\cite{Atsa2023} by decomposing coherences into equatorial pure states.
-Unlike the original polar pure states,\cite{Atsa2023} these equatorial pure states are compatible with a resummation trick that significantly streamlines the calculation [see Eq.~\eqref{eq:eq-resum-trick}].
-We have benchmarked the accuracy of this approach by using it to simulate the 2DES and pump probe spectra of two Frenkel exciton models, a 2-site biexciton model and a 7-site FMO complex, both with numerically exact HEOM results for comparison.
+In this paper, we have shown how one can develop a more accurate and computationally efficient pure-state Ehrenfest method\cite{Atsa2023} by decomposing coherences into equatorial pure states.
+Unlike the original polar pure states,\cite{Atsa2023} these equatorial pure states are compatible with a resummation trick that significantly streamlines the calculation.
+We have benchmarked the accuracy of this approach by using it to simulate the 2DES and pump probe spectra of two Frenkel exciton models, a 2-site biexciton model and a 7-site FMO complex.
 For the biexciton model, we have shown that the number of force evaluations is reduced by a factor approaching 32 compared with the previous polar Ehrenfest approach,\cite{Atsa2023} while at the same time giving more accurate results.

-The pure-state decomposition that precedes the delay time evolution in the equatorial Ehrenfest method cannot be streamlined by resummation.
-However, it could be eliminated by making a mean classical path approximation to the bath dynamics as suggested by van der Vegte {\em et al.}.\cite{Vegt2013} This would further reduce the number of force evaluations by a factor of 2, and it is unlikely that it would entail much loss of accuracy since the error in Ehrenfest dynamics is dominated by its failure to satisfy detailed balance whether or not one makes the mean classical path approximation.\cite{Vegt2013} To address the detailed balance issue, we have used the equatorial pure state formulation to introduce spin mapping variables for the delay time evolution, and shown that they do indeed slightly improve the accuracy of 2DES spectra, although at an additional computational cost [see Fig.~10].
+All methods based on Ehrenfest dynamics, including the present pure state methods and the mean classical path approximation, have well known issues associated with their failure to satisfy detailed balance.
+To address this problem, we have used the equatorial pure state framework to introduce spin mapping variables for the delay time evolution, and shown that these variables do indeed somewhat improve the accuracy of the computed spectra, although at an additional computational cost.

+More importantly, we have shown that the improved (equatorial) pure state Ehrenfest method is exactly equivalent to making the mean classical path approximation to the initial evolution of the coherences in the nonlinear response functions, and that it gives almost identical results to this approximation when used throughout.
+This provides some fresh justification for the mean classical path approximation:\cite{Vegt2013} since it agrees so well with the standard Ehrenfest evolution of pure states, the way this approximation evolves coherences cannot be introducing any larger error than that in Ehrenfest dynamics itself (for the model problems we have considered here).
+This is important because the mean classical path approach is both the simplest and the cheapest of the methods we have considered in this paper.